Mazurkas, Op. 7 (Chopin): No. 3 in F minor

 The third mazurka, in F minor, has a folkish and rustic atmosphere.
 After a few bars of introduction, the main theme appears, characterized by a colorful Slavic melody and sharp rhythms and accents.
-The second theme, A-flat major, is quite lively and includes a section with a bass motif.
+The second theme, A♭ major, is quite lively and includes a section with a bass motif.
 The main theme is reprised, this time in a slightly modified form, and the piece ends quietly, marked pianissimo.
 A performance of the mazurka lasts for a little under three minutes.